PacificBiosciences/pbmm2/README.md

 Sorted output can be used directly for polishing using GenomicConsensus, if BAM has been used as input to _pbmm2_.
-Benchmarks show that _pbmm2_ outperforms BLASR in mapped concordance, number of bases mapped, and especially runtime.
+Benchmarks show that _pbmm2_ outperforms BLASR in mapped concordance, number of mapped bases, and especially runtime.

-**This is a beta!** Expect changes and different output between versions until release of the first stable release.

 ## Availability
 Latest version can be installed via bioconda package `pbmm2`.